parse-community/docs/_includes/js/schema.md

 </code></pre>

 Direct manipulation of the classes that are on your server is possible through ParseSchema.
 Although fields and classes can be automatically generated (the latter assuming client class creation is enabled) ParseSchema gives you explicit control over these classes and their fields.

+*With great power comes great responsibility.
+Altering the schema directly should be done with care, you can't go back to retrieve data if you remove a field and it's associated values.*

 <pre><code class="javascript">
 // create an instance to manage your class